 Each year, more than $1 billion in personal items are stolen from car break-ins, in nearly 2 million thefts.
-A significant portion of those thefts occur between Thanksgiving and Christmas, as busy holiday shoppers rush to finish their Christmas shopping.
+A significant portion of those thefts occur between Thanksgiving and Christmas, as busy holiday shoppers rush to finish their holiday shopping.
 Take, for example, Marci Moriarty who had her car broken into while it was parked in her quiet cul-de-sac.
 In her car, Marci had more than $1,500 worth of toys, coats, and gift cards she had bought to provide a special Christmas morning to ten cancer patients who had been admitted to a local children's hospital.
 Unfortunately, a thief spotted the items through the car window and made off with the gifts.

 Typically, thieves favor discreet areas with plenty of potential targets, such as parking garages.
-There, dozens of car break-in can occur in a matter of minutes, and unless cameras or witnesses can identify the thief, you stand little chance of having any stolen items recovered.
+There, dozens of car break-ins can occur in a matter of minutes, and unless cameras or witnesses can identify the thief, you stand little chance of having any stolen items recovered.

 Will car insurance cover stolen items from my car?

 People often assume their auto insurance will reimburse them for the cost of items stolen from their cars.
 Unfortunately, that’s a misconception.
 Even if you you have comprehensive car insurance, your policy will cover only the theft of items that were a permanent fixture of the vehicle—such as its steering wheel or seats.
 It may also reimburse you for damage done directly to your car during the gift grab, such as a smashed window—if you've satisfied your policy's deductible.
 But any outside items stored inside the car, such as gifts or a laptop, will not be covered.